indirect/andre.arko.net/_posts/2018-05-24-everyone-knows-a-lunar-cycle-is-28-days.md

 Hearing this, I open the app myself (for the first time in about 18 months) and discover that the app is _three days off_.
 I knew that there would eventually be compounding error from multiplication with floats, but that was way, way more error than seemed reasonable.

-Hours of investigation later, I discovered that my entire premise was hilariously wrong: 27.321661 is the _average_ length of the lunar cycle.
-No individual lunar cycles actually last 27.321661 days, and I had painfully rediscovered that [averages don’t actually exist](https://99percentinvisible.org/episode/on-average/).
+Hours of investigation later, I discovered that my entire premise was hilariously wrong.

+First of all, 27.321661 is the average length of the _siderial_ month.
+I didn't know exactly what that meant when I used the number, but it sounded like it was related to astronomy!
+It turns out the word sidereal comes from the Latin word _sidera_, which means "star".

+Knowing that, it will now make sense to hear that a sidereal month is the time it takes for the moon to return to the same position among the stars in the sky.
+Unfortunately, the moon's illumination is determined by position relative to the sun and earth, so the length of a siderial month is totally useless for calculating moon phases.

+A full cycle of lunar phases that we see on earth is called a _synodic_ month, the amount of time it takes for the moon to return to the same position relative to the earth and sun.
+(Synodic and siderial months are different lengths because 1) the earth moves around the sun while the moon moves around the earth, and 2) the earth and moon's orbits are both ellipses!)

+You can learn more about how the positions of the sun and earth determine the moon's illumination at the website made by [@sailorhg](https://twitter.com/sailorhg) for her talk at HawaiiJS: [witchy.co/trig](https://witchy.co/trig).

+So now that we’re using the average length of a synodic month, 29.530587981 days, can we calculate accurate moon phases?
+Still no. We know the average length of a synodic month, but it's an average.
+Almost no individual synodic months actually last 29.530587981 days.

+At this point, I had painfully rediscovered that [averages don’t actually exist](https://99percentinvisible.org/episode/on-average/).
+In another talk I've given, [Lies, Damn Lies, and Metrics](https://speakerdeck.com/indirect/lies-damn-lies-and-metrics-1), I call this out by saying "averages are lie-candy for your brain".
+Even though I already knew that, I still fell for the idea that the average would reselmble reality!

-If I could wait decades (or centuries!) individual differences in lunar cycle lengths will eventually average out... but that doesn’t help Wiccans in the year 2018.
+If we could wait decades (or centuries!) individual differences in lunar cycle lengths will eventually average out... but that doesn’t help Wiccans in the year 2018.
 At the moment that message arrived, the full moon in the real world arrived three days after the app’s perfectly average spherical moon in a vacuum.

 Fortunately, Swift matured pretty significantly while my app was getting more and more wrong.
 A few seconds of searching provided several open source astronomical libraries implemented entirely in Swift.